-Unlike some cities, Aberdeen isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Aberdeen are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Aberdeen is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Aberdeen is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Aberdeen who work in office and administrative support (19.37%), management occupations (9.52%), and sales jobs (8.61%).
+There are especially a lot of people living in Aberdeen who work in office and administrative support (11.25%), sales jobs (10.63%), and food service (9.31%).

 Also of interest is that Aberdeen has more people living here who work in computers and math than 95% of the places in the US.